HsiangHung/Machine_Learning_Note/Clustering/K-means/README.md

 Randomly initialize K cluster centorids μ1, μ2,... μK,

 Repeat{
-    1. for i = 1, ...m, each data point, assign c(i), where the i-th centroid μc is the closest to x(i).
+    a. for i = 1, ...m, each data point, assign c(i), where the i-th centroid μc is the closest to x(i).
-    2. for j = 1, ...K, each centroid μj is updated by average of data points where are labeled to c(j) }
+    b. for j = 1, ...K, each centroid μj is updated by average of data points where are labeled to c(j) }
 ```